dragan-apostolski/GraphAlgorithms/README.md

 # GraphAlgorithms
-Some source files I wrote as exercises on graph theory and algorithms on the subject Algorithms and Complexity.
+Some source files I wrote as exercises on graph theory and algorithms in the course Algorithms and Complexity.